jonathanmli/jonathanmli.github.io/README.md

 This [Baseball Shiny App](https://github.com/jonathanmli/bb_viz) explores the similarities between baseball batters using machine learning

+I conducted mathematical research on simulating random exterior forms, and created visualization tools for mathematical objects as hypergraphs [here](https://github.com/jonathanmli/J2SummerResearch)

+[Here](https://github.com/jonathanmli/weighted-experts) is a project on online learning in finance.

 You can find other interesting projects and repositories on my github [profile page](https://github.com/jonathanmli).